PhilChodrow/UCLA-website/_tabs/for-students.md

 **Is programming language A better than programming language B?** <br>
 Probably not!
 Most programming languages have certain strengths in which they excel.
 You don't need "the best" programming language -- you need the one that's right for your task.
 For example, R and Python have different strengths for data science, and most practicing data scientists know both.
 Here are my thoughts on the languages I know and use.
 - **Python**: extremely versatile, pretty good at almost everything.
-Often slower than compiled languages like C++ or Julia.
+Often slower than compiled languages like C++ or just-in-time compiled languages like Julia.
 Widely used in industry, and an excellent first language to learn.
 Extremely vibrant ecosystem of free software modules.
 - **R**: specialized for data analysis and statistics.
 World-class handling of tabular data via the Tidyverse ecosystem. `ggplot2` is the world's best two-dimensional data visualization system, bar none.
 The RStudio IDE is fantastic, and better than any other free IDE I've seen for any other language.
 - **Julia**: specialized for technical computing (science and engineering applications).
 Similar syntax to Python.
 Often compared to Matlab in its focus, but open-source and (in my view) easier to understand.
 Well-written Julia is extremely fast, and can reach speeds comparable to C++.